njoroge35/Phase-1-project/README.md

 AUTHOR: David Njoroge
 This is my first project here at Moringa.
-It gives the user the flag of ther country that they search.
+It gives the user the flag of the country that they search.